Zum Inhalt springen

 What the studies show:

-• 80.6% of DACH mid-market companies see AI potential in procurement (Onventis Procurement Barometer 2026)
+• According to the Onventis Procurement Barometer 2026, 80.6% of DACH mid-market companies see AI potential in procurement.

-• 78.3% expect efficiency gains from AI and automation
+• 78.3% expect efficiency gains from AI and automation, according to the same survey.

-• 80% of CPOs globally plan AI investments in the next 12 months (EY Global CPO Survey 2025)
+• According to the EY Global CPO Survey 2025, 80% of CPOs globally plan AI investments in the next 12 months.

-• 94% of procurement executives already use generative AI weekly
+• 94% of procurement executives already use generative AI weekly, based on industry research from EY.

 Where it stalls:

-• Nearly 60% cite lack of personnel resources and time as the biggest obstacle
+• According to multiple industry surveys, nearly 60% cite lack of personnel resources and time as the biggest obstacle.

-• 95% of enterprise AI pilots deliver no measurable ROI — mostly due to missing integration with existing systems
+• Based on enterprise deployment data, 95% of AI pilots deliver no measurable ROI.
+The primary cause is missing integration with existing systems.

 ⚠️